 - I'm not sure if my ideas are great enough for a proposal.
 Should I still submit a proposal?

-No ideas and goals are too great or small, as long as the proposal advances the goals of COS and the W&M's Policy on Sustainability.
+No ideas and goals are too great or small, as long as the proposal advances the goals of COS and the W&M Sustainability Plan.
 Contact [[sustain]] with help on your idea.

 - How long will my project be supported if I receive a Green Fee reward?